cout05/Frontend-Mentor---Product-preview-card-component-solution/README.md

 ### What I learned

-I learned how to use media queries for making the website reponsive, i find display grid useful for media queries to make things much easier to transition to one layout to another, im looking forward to learning more from it
+I learned how to use media queries for making the website reponsive, i find display grid useful for media queries to make things much easier to transition to one layout to another, I'm looking forward to learning more of it.

 ### Useful resources